 The danger can arise not only from an inappropriate focus on existing C/CSS (for example, the notion that a particular platform must be replaced by a similar type of platform), but also a focus on existing concepts of operation (CONOPS).
 Consider, for example, a sensor that provides input to step 1 of a two-step battlefield decision-making process.
 An AoA that focuses exclusively on how well the alternatives support step 1 could easily be scoped improperly, as illustrated in Figure 2.
-Here, instead of a helicopter replacement AoA, we have what might be termed the "Step 1 Replacement AoA."
+Here, instead of a helicopter replacement AoA, we have what might be termed the "Step 1 replacement AoA."
 In this example, Alternative A would certainly be included in the AoA, since it improves the effectiveness of step 1 relative to the base case.
+(Granted, it does not change step 2, but overall effectiveness would still be improved.)
 However, Alternative B might very well be excluded unless the AoA scope was widened to account for the potential improvement it could bring to step 2.